 The American Prize is judged solely through recorded performances.
 There is no live competition.
-Competitors complete the application and submit CD, DVD or VHS video of performances by the deadline date.
-(Because of their unreliability, we do not accept audio or video files sent electronically.)
-The Competition considers each application, selects and notifies semi-finalists, finalists and winners, according to the timetable published for each competition.
+Competitors complete the application and submit CD, DVD or VHS video of performances (or online links) by the deadline date.
+The Competition considers each application, selecting semi-finalists, finalists and winners, according to the timetable published for each competition.